-7.5 Presentation requirement
+7.5 Presentation Requirement

 All MSc and PhD students are required to deliver one public presentation on their research.
-The approval of an external conference presentation to satisfy the seminar requirement is at the discretion of the Associate Chair (Graduate).
+The approval of an external conference presentation to satisfy the seminar requirement is at the discretion of the Associate Dean Graduate Students.
 A presentation made at the Faculty of Engineering Graduate Research Symposium (FEGRS) qualifies towards the presentation requirement.
-MSc students can request permission for presentations that were made at venues other than conferences and FEGRS to be considered for meeting the presentation requirement, but approval of those requests is at the discretion of the Associate Chair for Graduate Studies.
-The form for requesting permission is available in the forms cabinet on the CME department's web site (https://www.ualberta.ca/chemical-materials-engineering/faculty-and-staff/resources/forms-cabinet).
+MSc students can request permission for presentations that were at venues other than conferences and FEGRS to be considered for meeting the presentation requirement, but approval of those requests is at the discretion of the Associate Dean Graduate Students.
+The form for requesting permission is available in the form's cabinet on the CME department's website.

-7.6 Professional development requirement
+7.6 Professional Development Requirement